 Future renewable energy market trends in Kazakhstan

-As the country progresses in its pursuit of the green economy, the future of Kazakhstan’s renewable energy sector is promising.
+As the country progresses in its pursuit of the green economy, Kazakhstan’s renewable energy sector's future is promising.
 With increasing efforts to reduce the risks of renewable energy investment through regulatory and financial optimisation, private investment has also grown.
 Increased investment in renewable energy can contribute to Kazakhstan’s long-term vision to establish itself as a regional leader in green economic development, with its goal to diversify electricity generation away from oil and coal, and to reducing greenhouse gas emissions in line with its Intended Nationally Determined Contribution (INDC) under the UNFCCC.

 More information about solar photovoltaic power market in Kazakhstan you may read here: Kazakhstan Solar Photovoltaic (PV) Power Market Outlook 2017÷2026

 More information about wind power market in Kazakhstan you may read here: Kazakhstan Wind Power Market Outlook 2017÷2026